sourcekris/PTPv3/lab1/README.md

 0x004d8ffb jmp esp
 ```

-All of these have nulls in them, so we need to validate if nul is fine in our buffer.
+All of these have nulls in them, so we need to validate if null is fine in our buffer.

 We're gonna test by setting the EIP value to our JMP ESP and setting a breakpoint to see if it reaches it.